wmtorode/mechaffinity/README.md

 - `affinityGroups` : a list of [AffinityGroup](#affinitygroup-objects) objects.
 These allow you to treat a group of prefabs/assembly IDs as a single ID
 - `prefabOverrides`: a list of [PrefabOveride](#prefaboveride-objects) objects.
 These allow you to correct UI display issues caused by some of the game's "Dummy Units"
 - `treatDefaultsAsFixed` : when true, mech defaults (like FCS, sensors, etc...) will be treated as fixed equipment for the purposes of quirk affinities.
 This setting can only be used with CustomComponents support enabled
+- `useAssemblyVariantAsName` : when true, the assembly variant will be used as the name for the mech in the pilot dossier and pilot tooltip.
+Only available when compiled with CustomSalvage support.

 #### AffinityGroup objects